citta-lab/react/README.md

 1. Components
 ------------------
 Components are the way to dissect the application into smallest possible element which we can manage easily, When components are initialized react initiate the properties and we often call it `props`.
-Props can be used to communicate between components and meanwhile `state`'s are tied to the component and needs to be defined before using.
-Components let's us encapsulate, reuse and also configure them independently of each other is the main advantage.
+Props can be used to communicate between components and meanwhile `state`'s are tied to the component ( local property of that component ) and needs to be defined before using.
+Components let us encapsulate, reuse and also configure them independently of each other is the main advantage.
+So in short components are reusable building blocks of React application.

 ```javascript
 class ContactList extends React.Component {